Anyon condensation and tensor categories

+In this subsection, we show that more general types of gapped domain wall between $\EC$ and $\ED$ can occur.
+They can have vacuums that are different from $A$.
+Now we assume that the vacuum of the $\EE$-wall is $B$.
+As we will see later, this general case can be all obtained from a 2d condensation followed by a 1d condensation.

 All objects in $\EE$ should come from objects in $\EC$.
-These objects partially survive the condensation but are confined so that they can only live on the domain wall.
-It is reasonable to view $\EE$ as a condensed phase except that the condensed particles can only survive on a 1-d wall.
+These objects partially survive the condensation but are confined to live on the 1d wall.
+It is reasonable to view $\EE$ as a 1d phase condensed from $\EC$ such that the particles in it can only live on a 1d line.
 Once we take this point of view, many basic building blocks in $\EE$ can be analyzed similar to those in $\ED$. \bnu \item $\EE$ is a subcategory of $\EC$.
 If $X\in \EE$, we must have the identity condensation map $\id_X: X \to X$.
 The vacuum $\one_\EE$ in $\EE$ can be viewed as an object $B$ in $\EC$.
 From the bootstrap point of view, it seems unnatural to take $B=A$ as a priori.
-We would prefer to start our bootstrap study with minimum assumptions.
-We will see later that bootstrap study will tell us some relation between $A$ and $B$.